-This guide to the German healthcare system includes information on health insurance, hospitals, visiting doctors, emergency services, and more.
+We explain how the German healthcare system works, including how to get health insurance, find hospitals, use emergency services, and more.

 Understanding how the healthcare system works in a new country can seem like a daunting task, especially if you are faced with a language barrier.
-However, if you are living and working in Germany, you may be eligible for state healthcare in Germany, provided you are registered with state health insurance in Germany.
-Otherwise, you typically need to take out private health insurance.
+However, if you are living and working in Germany, you may be eligible for state healthcare, provided that you are registered with state health insurance.
+Otherwise, you need to take out private health insurance.

 This helpful guide explains how to access the German healthcare system, and includes the following sections: